micrictor/micrictor.github.io/_posts/2020-01-10-SANS-Holiday-Hack.md

 Happy holidays everyone!
 Today's post is my write-up for this year's Holiday Hack.
 From what I can glean from the tweets of the CounterHack crew, this years challenge includes a variety of topics, from DFIR to machine learning.
 As always, it's sure to be exciting!

+UPDATE: I'm honored to be have been noted as a [super honorable mention!](https://holidayhackchallenge.com/2019/winners_answers.html) Thanks to the CounterHack crew for another year of fun challenges.

 ## Table of Contents
 [Cranberry Pi Challenges](#cranberry-pi-challenges)